Pancreatic Cancer: A disease with few therapeutic options

 Patients diagnosed with pancreatic cancer generally have an unfavourable prognosis.

 The chances of survival are low in part because this cancer usually causes no symptoms in its early stages, resulting in metastatic disease at the time of diagnosis.

 Median survival (or lifespan) after diagnosis is about 5-6 months; 5-year survival is about 5% and complete remission is still extremely rare (American Cancer Society, 2008).

 What is the situation of pancreatic cancer in comparison to other cancers?

-Cancers is often the result of one or several risk factors, even though this cancer can developed in people who don’t have any of the risk factors.
+Cancers can be the result of one or more risk factors, even though these diseases can developed in people with no risk factors.